Uffyz/tonnelmp/README.md

 ```

 - Unlock listing for a known gift_id (cost 0.1 TON)
-- You can check if your gift needs to be unlocked by using `myGifts(listed=False, user_auth="")`.
+- You can check if your gift needs to be unlocked by using `myGifts(listed=False, authData="")`.
 If `'limited': True` in the response, your gift needs to be unlocked.
 - **Requires: `authData, gift_id; 0.1 TON on the balance`**

 #### saleHistory()